jwoo896/kasa-app/README.md

 the name section's internal title will strip any non letters and uppercase the remaining characters,

-- one caveat: the value is computed from the store and computeds won't trigger unless it see a changed value so entering ach will give you ACH, and then entering ACh when leave ACh because ACH is stored
+- one caveat: the value is computed from the store and computeds won't trigger unless a value is changed.
+  So entering 'ach' will give you 'ACH', and then entering 'ACh' will leave 'ACh'.
+This is because the onBlur callback uppercases remaining letters before dispatching to the the store and 'ACH' is already stored.

 ## Location section